-When Ruchi was 4 years, Rajni read of a child molestation report in newspapers.
+When Ruchi was 4 years old, Rajni read of a child molestation report in newspapers.
 This got her worried.
 She broached the subject with Ravi, “We can’t be everywhere with our daughter.
-Suddenly I am scared for Ruchi” Ravi reacted, “Nothing will happen, You worry about everything”.
+Suddenly I am scared for Ruchi”.
+Ravi reacted, “Nothing will happen, You worry about everything”.
 But Rajni had some buried experiences, “When I was a little girl, there was an uncle who would touch me.”
 Saying thus, she broke down.

-Ravi after hearing the whole of his wife’s story was aghast.
+Ravi was aghast after hearing the whole story of his wife.
 What surprised Ravi was that Rajni’s parents did not listen to her and hushed up the whole matter as the uncle was close to the family.
-He also recounted (but did not share with Rajni) how one shopkeeper used to touch him when he was a boy of 8yrs andhow somehow he had thought nothing about that, accepting it as part of the favours he received from the shopkeeper ( He always got the best kite, didn’t he?).
+He also recounted (but did not share with Rajni) how one shopkeeper used to touch him when he was a boy of 8yrs and somehow he had thought nothing about that, accepting it as part of the favor he received from the shopkeeper ( He always got the best kite, didn’t he?).